Do Names Echo Semantics? A Large-Scale Study of Identifiers Used in C++'s Named Casts: Introduction

 \citeauthor{typesafety_study} \citeyearpar{typesafety_study} studied the safety of type casts and found that a quarter of them were guarded with type checks to ensure their validity of type casts against run-time errors.
 This was corroborated in a later study by \Citeauthor{casting_java_explicit} \citeyearpar{casting_java_explicit} on the classification of patterns for type casting.
 A study of implicit casting in JavaScript {[}\citeauthor{js_study} \citeyear{js_study}{]} found most implicit casts to be harmless and useful, implying that developers use them judiciously. \citeauthor{casting_java_explicit} \citeyearpar{casting_java_explicit} performed a study of how developers use type casts in Java and found 26 usage patterns for type casts.
 Importantly, they discovered that half of the casts inspected by them were not guarded locally which could potentially cause run-time errors.
 Thus, there is a need to vet type casts to understand if they are being used carefully.

 Type casts come in two forms: \emph{implicit} and \emph{explicit}.
 Implicit casts or coercions are conversions from one type to another without explicitly specifying the new type, and they are usually limited to numeric types.
+Explicit casts are type conversions where syntactic constructs are used to specify the target type.
 Compilers have multiple checks to vet implicit casts on numerics.
 Even so, it is not possible to categorically enforce checks on casts for several mainstream languages with user-defined types.
 Therefore, for languages like C++, that are permissive in how memory is used at a low-level, several primitives for explicit type conversion have been introduced.
 These primitives, which are called \emph{named casts}, come with a unique set of checks on the cast operation.
 They are the recommended technique for explicitly changing one type to another in C++ and have two placeholders in the primitive: a \emph{source} expression that needs to be cast and the \emph{destination} type for the cast.